andremsalisep/devops-24-25-1241899/CA1/README.md

 12. **Running Application and Debug:**

 To run the application we must first use the **cd** command in terminal to access the Basic folder and then **./mvnw spring-boot:run** to run it.
 Then to see if it is running, **http://localhost:8080/** is used.
+The application was running successfully but the debug image of the browser's react plugin will be displayed in the end of the Part 1.2.
 After that, we have confirmation that the new fields were successfully implemented.

 13. **Pushing and Tagging New Version:**